 It’s important to me that we not only avoid pain, but feel positive and good about our bodies.

-I believe my massage work can help relieve pain and increase mobility, and most importantly, help you enjoy your body and all it’s capable of as you move throughout your day-to-day.
+I believe my massage work can help relieve pain, increase mobility, and help you enjoy your body and all it’s capable of as you move throughout your action packed day.

 My name is Charli Hamilton, and I am the owner of Chidori Massage.
 In Japanese, Chidori refers to a flock of plover birds, an image that makes me think of both peace and strength.
 In my massage practice I aim to bring calm and relief while restoring suffering bodies to their natural strengths and abilities.

 I grew up on Bainbridge Island, just across the water from Seattle.
 I’ve always been active and enjoy the outdoors, and in high school I ran cross country and also pole-vaulted (I still hold the state record for shortest Asian to be launched across the atmosphere).
 I studied art at the University of Washington and later graduated from the Discovery Point School of Massage in Seattle.
 I keep a pretty active schedule, enjoy traveling whenever I can, and am always trying to learn more about the world around me.